 Whilst it’s relatively early days, we’re already seeing some brilliant examples of organisations approaching disability as a global business issue.

-- Shell have developed a global process for making workplace adjustments for employees with disabilities.
+- Shell has developed a global process for making workplace adjustments for employees with disabilities.

 - KPMG has convened a group of disability leads from across its global network in order to share challenges and successful approaches to disability inclusion.